eBay/cors-filter/README.md

 CORS (Cross Origin Resource Sharing) is a mechanism supported by W3C to enable cross domain requests, in web-browsers.
 CORS requires support from both browser and server, to work.

 ### How to use CORS ?
-Include cors-filter jar in your classpath.
+Include cors-filter.jar in your classpath.
 And, add filter configuration to your web.xml.
 Example:
 ```xml
   <filter>
     <filter-name>CORS Filter</filter-name>